AllanSkouborg/sagofonto-hepwat/dashboard/README.md

 # Install and build Dashboard app

-You will need to install the necessary node modules, as these are not stores in TFS, by navigating to the app main folder and typing
+You will need to install the necessary node modules by navigating to the app main folder and typing

 `npm install`